simonw/datasette/docs/json_api.rst

     For how many seconds should this response be cached by HTTP proxies?
 Use ``?_ttl=0`` to disable HTTP caching entirely for this request.

+``?_trace=1``
+    Turns on tracing for this page: SQL queries executed during the request will be gathered and included in the response, either in a new ``"_traces"`` key for JSON responses or at the bottom of the page if the response is in HTML.

+    The structure of the data returned here should be considered highly unstable and very likely to change.

+    Only available if the :ref:`setting_trace_debug` setting is enabled.

 .. _table_arguments:

 Table arguments